Flinders Island Surfing

 FAQs

-Winter (June–August) brings the most consistent swell, particularly from the south and west.
+• Winter (June–August) brings the most consistent swell for Flinders Island surfing, particularly from the south and west.
 Autumn and spring can also produce great conditions with lighter winds.

-Yes.
-The A Frame is a gentle, consistent reef break ideal for beginners and intermediates.
-Other spots like Kitchen View and the South West break are better suited to experienced surfers.
+• Yes.
+Marshall Bay is a gentle, consistent reef break ideal for beginners and intermediates.
+Other Flinders Island surfing spots, like the North East River and Palana, are better suited to experienced surfers.